mapbox/mapbox-maps-ios/README.md

 ### Known issues:
 - Currently this will work only for simulators.
-To make it work for devices you have to change the Cmake invocation in `generate-debuggable-environment.sh` to build for `iphoneos ` instead of `iphonesimulator` -- you may also have to change this symlinks.
+To make it work for devices you have to change the Cmake invocation in `generate-debuggable-environment.sh` to build for `iphoneos ` instead of `iphonesimulator` -- you may also have to change the symlinks.